haarcuba/testix/docs/index.rst

   use it after the code has run.
 With Testix, you specify what you *expect*, and the asserting is done for you by magic.

 What are you waiting for?
-Read the Tutorial!
+Read the :doc:`Tutorial<tutorial>`

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

+   tutorial